marcinjak9/italian-flavours-gatsby/src/pages/i-am-angelina/index.md

     holidays in Italy.
 Of course I am Italian, 100%.

 descriptionTitle: Are you dreaming of a tasty holiday?
 You are in good hands!
-contactSectionTitle: Let's get in touch!
-I'd love to hear from you.
+contactSectionTitle: 'I''d love to hear from you.
+Listen to your holidays dreams, drop me a line!'
 instagramPhotos:
   - id: BnBX5s9lMc8
   - id: Bm-2VXDln8d